Moving Tips & Tricks

 This program helps underprivileged women re-enter the work force by outfitting them appropriately for job interviews.
 Donations of women’s business attire, shoes and accessories are accepted.

-A network of 207 community-based, autonomous member organizations worldwide that serves people with workplace disadvantages and disabilities by providing job training and employment services.
+There are networks of community-based, autonomous member organizations worldwide that serves people with workplace disadvantages and disabilities by providing job training and employment services.

 Great links to several charities and donation centers.